 Eric Weary- University of Houston

-The Hawks were led the previous nine years by Mark Adams, currently an assistant at Texas Tech University.
-Adams led the Hawks to the 2010 National Championship along with 2006 and 2013 trips to the national tournament.
+The Hawks were led from 2004-2013 by Mark Adams, currently an assistant at Texas Tech University.
+Adams led the Hawks to the 2010 National Championshhip along with 2006 and 2013 trips to the national tournament.
 Adams tenure included three seasons of 30 wins or more and two NJCAA national players of the year, Charles Burgess in 2006 and Jae Crowder (currently with the Boston Celtics) in 2010.

 Raines is a graduate of Oklahoma Christian University of Science and Arts in Edmond, Oklahoma.
 He played collegiately at Northeastern Junior College in Sterling, Colorado and Oklahoma Christian.
-He is married to Kelly Raines (Howard College Softball Coach) and they have an twelve year old son, Austen.
+He is married to Kelly Raines (Howard College Softball Coach) and they have a thirteen year old son, Austen.

 During the 2016-17 Coach PC worked at Kilgore College in Region 14 of the NJCAA.
 While working at Kilgore for Brian Hoberecht, he was responsible for post player development, team travel, academics, film, recruiting, among other things.